EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Discussion

 The ultraviolet luminosity density also provides insight into the process of reionisation.
-We use the rest-frame ultraviolet slope ($\beta_{\rm UV}$), which is $\beta_{\rm UV} = -2.4\pm0.3$ for our sample at $z=8\text{---}10$ (Austin et al. In prep), to estimate the sample average escape fraction of photons following the prescription derived in \citet{Chisholm2022}.
+We use the rest-frame ultraviolet slope ($\beta_{\rm UV}$), which is $\beta_{\rm UV} = -2.4\pm0.3$ for our sample at $z=8\text{---}10$ \citep[Austin et al. In Prep, see also][]{Cullen2023}, to estimate the sample average escape fraction of photons following the prescription derived in \citet{Chisholm2022}.
 This provides an average escape fraction of $\sim 11$ per cent, with bluer galaxies as high as $\sim$ 25 per cent and redder galaxies as low as 5 per cent.
 We then apply this to the critical ultraviolet luminosity density required for the galaxy population to drive runaway reionisation (where ionisation happens at a faster rate than recombination).
 We follow prescription derived in \citet{Shull2012} to determine at what redshift this critical luminosity density is achieved.
 We assume an 11 per cent escape fraction, gas temperature of $2\times10^4$K, and a redshift dependent clumping factor ($C_H$) following a power law of $C_H = (2.9)[(1+z)/6]^{-1.1}$ \citep{Shull2012}.
-Applying this to our luminosity functions, integrated down to $M_{\rm UV}\leq-10$, we find that the critical luminosity density is achieved just before $z=8$.
-Repeating this calculation following the prescription described in \citet{Madau1999,Bolton2007} and \citet{Duncan2015} and a constant clumping factor of $C_H=3$, we find a similar result.
+Applying this to our luminosity functions, integrated down to $M_{\rm UV}\leq-10$, we find that the critical luminosity density is achieved around $z=8$.
+The faint end of the UV LF may well not extend to such faint luminosiites and there has been debate regarding if it turns over at $M_{\rm UV}\sim-14$ \citep{Bouwens2017,Livermore2017,Atek2018,Zhang2022}.
+In this situation, the critical luminosity density will be reached at lower redshifts $z\sim6-7$.
+Repeating this calculation following the prescription described in \citet{Madau1999,Bolton2007} and \citet{Duncan2015} and a constant clumping factor of $C_H=3$, we find the critical density is often 40-50\% lower than with \citet{Shull2012}, leading to a slightly earlier reionisation.
 This is a population average result, individual systems will likely begin reionising their surroundings at earlier times.
-We will consider reionisation in more detail using our sample in future papers.
+We will consider reionisation in more detail using our sample in future work.